BirdBrainTechnologies/BirdBlox-FinchBlox-JS-Frontend/README.md

 The backend and frontend communicate about specific Bluetooth devices using the devices' names.
-To ensure consistent naming, the backend should create a list of encountered Bluetooth device ids and their assigned names When a device is discovered, the backend should add its unique id to the list, along with its name.
+To ensure consistent naming, the backend should create a list of encountered Bluetooth device ids and their assigned names.
+When a device is discovered, the backend should add its unique id to the list, along with its name.
 If a device already has that name, the second device should have a "2" appended to it, etc. to ensure